SuiteScript FAQ

 What are the required SuiteScript 2.x JSDoc Tags?

-For entry point scripts, NApiVersion and NScriptType JSDoc tags are required.
+For entry point scripts, you need to include NApiVersion and NScriptType JSDoc tags.
 For more information about JSDoc tags, see the help topic: SuiteScript 2.x JSDoc Validation.

 What are the stages required in a Map Reduce script?

-At least getInput and one of map/reduce stages are required.
+You need to include at least getInput and one of map/reduce stages.

 What does the script context seen in System Notes represent regarding the action on the record?

 For example, if in the UI, the pageInit callback is used on a record to call nlapiRequestURL to trigger a Suitelet.
-This calls another nlapiRequestURL to trigger a RESTlet, which loads a record that triggers a user event that finally manipulates the field, then the context is restlet.
+This calls another nlapiRequestURL to trigger a RESTlet, which loads a record that triggers a user event that changes the field, then the context is RESTlet.
 The stack will be UI/Client/Suitelet/Restlet/UserEvent.
 RESTlet is the second most nested scope.

 How do you reference Custom Modules in SuiteScript 2.x?